iden3/circom_old/README.md

 Finally we also have to force each output to be binary.

-We do this by adding this constrain for each output:
+We do this by adding this constraint for each output:

 ```
 out[i] * (out[i] -1 ) === 0;